The Cabot Trail in scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.

 The Best Way to Drive the Cabot Trail: Clockwise or Counterclockwise?

-Next, decide your Cabot Trail route.
+Next, decide on your Cabot Trail route.
 We personally drove the Cabot Trail counterclockwise (so, ending with the famous Skyline Trail).

 I can vouch for this epic road trip.
 The views were amazing and I felt we saved the best for last.
 The drive incrementally became more beautiful.